North Georgia Rivers

 What is the best river for beginner fly fishing in North Georgia?

 The Toccoa tailwater below Blue Ridge Dam — it's stocked, has easy-wading access points like Tammen Park, and runs steady when the dam isn't generating.
-Stocked Delayed Harvest streams and the moderate Etowah are also excellent for beginners.
+Stocked Delayed Harvest streams and the moderate Etowah near Dahlonega are also excellent for beginners.
 Avoid steep, technical pocket water at first.

 Where can a beginner catch the most trout in North Georgia?